December 2, 2015

-Channel your inner Kylie Jenner and cover head in the green stuff—it makes for great selfies, and when you wash it out, hair will be softer and stronger.
+Channel your inner Green living enthusiast and cover your head in the green stuff—it makes for great selfies, and when you wash it out, hair will be softer and stronger.

 Mash all ingredients together in a small bowl.
 Massage into hair, completely covering from root to tip.
 Leave in for 10 minutes, and wash out with a smoothing shampoo.

 Photo credit: Alicia Cho

 Download the app for easy shopping on the go

 By providing your mobile number, you agree to receive marketing text messages from Thrive Market.
 Consent not a condition to purchase.
 Msg & data rates apply.
 Msg frequency varies.
 Reply HELP for help and STOP to cancel.